Skip to main content

 Monitoring Ad Campaign Performance

 Ad campaigns are very crucial to the business and success of a product or the company.
 The difference in the customer impact created by the advertisements can decide whether a product skyrockets or fails in the market.
-These high stakes makes it critical to measure the performance of an Ad campaign and take instant measures to improve the performance and make the campaign successful.
+These high stakes makes it critical to measure the performance of an ad campaign and take instant measures to improve the performance and make the campaign successful.

 Architecture diagram